Origin of Coronal Extreme Ultraviolet Shockwaves without a Coronal Mass Ejection Event: Methodology

 \subsubsection{Conversion of flux ratios to derive flare temperatures and emission measures}

-Furthermore, we also considered the important characteristics of flare temperature and emission measure.
-Most of the calculations were performed using code from the Python \texttt{sunpy} package \citep{sunpy_community2020}.
+Furthermore, we also considered the important characteristics of flare temperature and emission measure, calculated using the Python \texttt{sunpy} package \citep{sunpy_community2020}.
 The algorithm follows the methodology introduced by \cite{TSC1985}, which we briefly outline here.
 The methodology allows us to estimate the temperature, $T$, and volume emission measure $EM=N_eN_HV$, where $N_e$ is the electron density, $N_H$ the proton density, and $V$ the homogeneous and isothermal source volume, from the reported X-ray fluxes $B_4$ ($0.5-4$\AA\,channel) and $B_8$ ($1-8$\AA\,channel).
 The ratio of the two channels, $R=\frac{B_4}{B_8}$, can be inverted to determine temperature because it is a monotonic function in the $1-100$ MK range.
 Once the temperature is known, the emission measure is derived from the longwave $1-8$\AA\,channel using a temperature-dependent scaling factor.
-The scaling between $R$ and $T$, as well as $B_8(T)$ and $EM$, is found by calculating GOES XRS responses in the two channels.
-To determine the temperature response of the reported GOES XRS fluxes, \cite{TSC1985} consider the measured X-ray flux values $B_i$, to depend on temperature and volume emission measure as
+The scaling between $R$ and $T$, as well as $B_8(T)$ and $EM$, is found by calculating GOES X-ray Spectrometer (XRS) responses in the two channels.
+To determine the temperature response of the reported GOES XRS fluxes, \cite{TSC1985} considered the measured X-ray flux values $B_i$, which depend on temperature and volume emission measure as

 where \(G_{i}(\lambda)\) is a wavelength-dependent transfer function, \(EM\) is volume emission measure, $f(T, \lambda)$ is the isothermal emission spectra and \(\overline{{G_{i}}}\) is the wavelength-averaged transfer function.
 The transfer functions for each of the GOES detectors can be found through the data available at the National Geophysical Data Center and/or the Solar Data Analysis Center, derived from the comprehensive calculations performed by \cite{Garcia1994}.